-Asked about the purposes of history education, many teachers gave a variety of responses (Chapman, Burn, Kiston 2018).
-Being a history teacher in a post-conflict country, I will consider the purpose of history education relevant to my own personal and professional context.
+Asked about the purposes of history education, many teachers gave a variety of responses (Chapman et al., 2018).
 Examining the extent to which history education can help political reconciliation is the topic of this chapter.

 McCully (2010) argues that one of the ways in which history education can help in the process of reconciliation is through testimonies of those who lived at the time, irrespective of whether they were survivors, victims, perpetrators or bystanders.
 These stories, to her mind, can unlock emotional barriers and develop personal empathy.